fightforthefuture/digital-climate-strike-wp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This component allows anyone using React to join the Digital #ClimateStrike.
-It is a banner that informing visitors about the Global Climate Strikes and directs them to join the strike.
+This plugin allows anyone with a WordPress site to join the Digital #ClimateStrike with a few clicks.
+It is a banner that informs visitors about the Global Climate Strike on September 20th and directs them to join the strike.

 == Description ==
 # Digital Climate Strike